-Due to the dense street grid with wide sidewalks, recent addition of protected bicycling infrastructure through the Better BikewaySJ project, and many transit options, the Downtown San José Station Area is relatively supportive of non-auto modes of travel.
-However, these non-auto modes are still constrained due to gaps in those facilities or a lower level of comfort associated with conflicts with automobiles.
+Due to its dense street grid with wide sidewalks, recent additions of protected bicycling infrastructure through the Better BikewaySJ project, and many transit options, the Downtown San José Station area is supportive of non-auto modes of travel.
+However, these non-auto modes are still constrained due to gaps in those facilities or a lower level of comfort because of conflicts with automobiles.
 These conflicts result from the large portion of the public right-of-way dedicated primarily to the movement or storage of private automobiles, with only a small portion exclusively set aside for travel by foot, bicycle, or transit.